espruino/EspruinoDocs/info/Troubleshooting.md

 If you're writing code in the right-hand side of the Web IDE, the Web IDE should try and detect the different formatting and insert a special newline character (Alt-Enter) which will fix it for you.
 If you're using other tools to send data to Espruino then this may not automatically happen for you though.

+**Note:** If you use `require(...)` on the left-hand side and the module is not already part of Espruino, you may find that you get a 'Module not found' error.
+In this case, you should add the `require(...)` command to the right-hand pane of the Web IDE and click `Send to Espruino`.
+This will automatically load the module into Espruino, allowing you to use it from the left hand side.

-### I'm using an unofficial board and some of the examples don't work
+## I'm using an unofficial board and some of the examples don't work

 This could be for several reasons: